 “Employee experience is not just about feeling good at work,” according to The Financial Impact of a Positive Employee Experience, a follow-up report from The Employee Experience Index.

-The study found when organizations deliver a positive employee experience through human workplace practices like recognition, feedback, and empowerment, they see a significant impact on return on assets (ROA) and return on sales (ROS).
+The study found when organizations increase employee satisfaction through human workplace practices like recognition, employee feedback, and empowerment, they see a significant impact on business outcomes such as return on assets (ROA) and return on sales (ROS).

 Among the study’s highlights: